 The CLI is an innovative way to achieve the City's accelerated, equitable climate goals.
-Through the CLI, \$10 million of new funding is now dedicated for equitable climate action work each year.
-This funding more than triples the City's investment in climate action prior to the CLI.
+Through the CLI, Mayor Frey is proposing \$10 million of new dedicated funding for equitable climate action work each year.
+Starting in January 2024, this funding triples the City's investment in climate action.
+These funds are in addition to current climate funding.